 - makes money for your organisation or any organisation linked or associated with your organisation

 - provides services for your organisation or any organisation linked or associated with your organisation

 They can take part in volunteer work or training.”

-This position changes from 1 July 2020, when the scheme will allow more flexibility and workers will be allowed to return part-time to do some work, for which their employer will pay.
-Until that date, employers should continue to follow the existing scheme rules.
+This position changed from 1 July 2020, when the scheme was amended to allow more flexibility.
+Under the mark II scheme, workers were allowed to return part-time to do some work, for which their employer would pay their usual rate while receiving support from the furlough scheme for hours not worked.

-Employees who have been furloughed either on a full or flexible basis should not work during furloughed hours.
-If they still have access to work e mails, texts or phone calls, they must ensure they do not answer these.
+Whether the employee has been furloughed on a full or flexible basis, they should not work during furloughed hours.
+If they still have access to work emails, texts or phone calls, they must ensure they do not answer these.
 As a precautionary measure, employers should consider instructing employees to include an out of office message on emails and phones explaining they will not be carrying out any work during furloughed hours.